Lands of the Crown of Saint Stephen: Terms

 The Lands of the Crown of Saint Stephen consisted of the territories of the Kingdom of Hungary (16) and the Kingdom of Croatia-Slavonia (17).

 Transleithania

 Transleithania (Lajtántúl, Transleithanien, Translajtanija, Zalitawia, Zalitavsko, Zalitavsko) was an unofficial term for the Lands of the Crown of Saint Stephen.

 The Latin name Transleithania referred to the parts of the empire "beyond" (trans) the Leitha (or Lajta) River, as most of its area lay to the east of that river – or "beyond" it, from an Austrian perspective.
 Cisleithania, the Habsburg lands of the Dual Monarchy that had been part of the Holy Roman Empire, along with Galicia and Dalmatia, lay to the west (on "this" side) of the Leitha River.

 The territory reached from the arc of the Carpathian Mountains in present-day Slovakia to the Croatian coast of the Adriatic Sea.
 The capital of Transleithania was Budapest.

+Following the Hungarian victory at the Battle of Pressburg in 907, the Hungarian frontier advanced to the Enns River.
+In 984, after the Germans captured Melk, Grand Prince Géza withdrew Hungarian forces from the territories west of the Vienna Woods and the Kahlenberg.
+The peace treaty concluded between Géza and Henry (later Emperor Henry II from 1014) in 996 established the Leitha River as the historical border between Hungary and the German lands.

 Crown lands

 After the Austro-Hungarian Compromise of 1867, Transleithania consisted of the Kingdom of Hungary (which included Hungary proper as well as the territories of the former Principality of Transylvania (Erdélyi Fejedelemség) and the former Voivodeship of Serbia and Banat of Temeschwar), the internally self-governed Kingdom of Croatia-Slavonia, and the free port of Rijeka (Fiume).
 The Military Frontier was under separate administration until 1873–1882, when it was abolished and incorporated into the Kingdom of Hungary and the Kingdom of Croatia-Slavonia.